rynnwang/CodingBot/docs/index.md

 # Appropriate Audience
 The .NET developers who already know how to use Beyova Common Framework to build RESTful API Services, or the one would like to be.
-C#/Visual Studio knowledge is definately required.
+C#/Visual Studio knowledge is definitely required.

 # Get Started
 ## 1. Prerequisite